bhushan017/CarND-Vehicle-Detection/writeup_template.md

 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

     The output video for this project show that there is good detection of a car and a road.
 If the video was taken in a crowded place where there are lot of pedestrains, then this model would fail.
 To overcome this I need to train on much larger and generalized data set.

     I can improve this project more by reducing all the false postives and also adverging the frame to detect the cars more consistiently.
 I will also try to combine this pipeline with the pipeline from a previous project that detects lanes.

     U-net seem to be fast and very accurate.
 I can use this model to detect vehicles.